gaehlerm/SoftwareEngineering/README.md

 But OO programming is by far not the most important topic in this book.
 No matter how good or bad your usage of OO features, you can write good or bad code independently.
 There are more important things to learn throughout this book.
 Most notably the Single Responsibility Principle (SRP), basics on interfaces, testing and naming.
 Furthermore, there are several chapters on how to work with code that has not been written up to current standards and how to collaborate with other programmers.
 Topics which are highly important but are frequently neglected in books on software development.

 This book contains very little code.
 It’s more about concepts or software engineering, rather than difficult examples.
 Still, some of the concepts are easier to understand with a few lines of code.
 As the programming languages I chose mostly python and a some C++.
 Not because these languages would be better than for example JavaScript, but rather because these are the languages I know.
+This book teaches you some basic principles for software development.
+These principles are valid for pretty much any programming language you could work with.

 This book tries to give clear answers to simple problems.
 I also try giving answers to hard problems, but these are, as in other books, usually fairly vague.
 The only thing that really helps against hard problems is a lot of experience.
 It would take too much explanations or code to explain all the details.
 I can only try to lay out all the different arguments for some trade offs and then you have to do all the reasoning by yourself.
 This is why software engineering is hard.
 There are just too many problems without any clear solutions.
 And you have to solve them all by yourself.